At least 99 people were killed in Maui’s wildfires. With only 25% of the burn area searched, officials worry the death toll will climb – KION546

 • Homes lost: More than 2,200 structures have been destroyed or damaged by the fires – about 86% of them residential, Green said.

 • Power coming back: The fires wiped out both power and communications for thousands.
-Hawaiian Electric planned to have power restored to 80% of its 12,400 customers who lost power by end of Monday, Hawaiian Electric CEO Shelee Kimura said.
+Hawaiian Electric announced it had restored power to about 80% of its customers on Maui.

 • Lawsuit over power lines: Hawaiian Electric is facing a lawsuit claiming power lines blown over by high winds helped to cause the destructive Lahaina wildfire, though an official cause has not yet been determined.